 The Individualized Major Program is available to undergraduates in the University of Connecticut’s College of Liberal Arts & Sciences (CLAS) or College of Agriculture, Health, and Natural Resources (CAHNR).
 Acceptance into the Program is based on submission of a formal proposal, for approval by the Individualized Major Advisory and Admissions Committee.

-50-60 students graduates each year with an individualized major
+- 50-60 students graduate each year with an individualized major.

-Here are three of the more unique major titles, drawn from our latest admissions round (April 2016):
+- Many different kinds of majors are possible.
+Here are three examples drawn from our latest admissions round (April 2016):

 - Maritime Fisheries Management and Policy